 Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary demonstrate knowledge o intellectual, social, and em earning takes place, and THE TEACHER: Differentiates instruction.
-Modifies content to assure that students are able to work at their ability levels. and THE TEACHER: Studies recent/current research to expand personal knowledge of how students learn.
-Builds on the interrelatedness of students' intellectual, social, and emotional development. and THE TEACHER: Applies knowledge of current developmen- tal science to address student needs.
-Collaborates with colleagues with expe- rience in developmen- tal science to improve the quality of lessons. and STUDENTS: Seek materials and resources appropriate for their personal ap- proach to learning. and STUDENTS: Seek to understand: How they learn best.
-Where their time and efforts are best used plan and consistently deliv advances students' level or sments, is aligned to THE TEACHER: Uses assessment results to guide adjustments to instruction.
-O Has explicit student outcomes in mind for each lesson.
-Ademic standards and advances students' level ofIE TEACHER:Uses assessment results to guide adjustments to instruction.Has explicit student outcomes in mind for and STUDENTS: Monitor their level of engagement.
+Modifies content to assure that students are able to work at their ability levels.
+Differentiates instruc- tion.
+THE TEACHER: Studies recent/cur- rent research to expand personal knowledge of how students learn and STUDENTS: Seek materials and resources appropriate for their personal ap- proach to learning. and STUDENTS: Seek to understand: O How they learn best.
+O Where their time and efforts are best used plan and consistently deliv advances students' level of sments, is aligned to THE TEACHER: Uses assessment results to guide adjustments to instruction.
+Has explicit student outcomes in mind for each lesson. and THE TEACHER: Aligns instruction with academic standards and student assessment results.
+Monitors instruction against student performance and makes real-time adjustments.
+Assesses required and THE TEACHER: Encourages students to take academic risks.
+Makes sure students meet learning objectives while increasing mastery levels. and STUDENTS: Monitor their level of engagement.
 Confer with the teacher to achieve learning targets. and STUDENTS: Initiate activities to: Address their learnin strengths and next steps.
-Take academic risks.
-O Assesses required skills. demonstrate a rich knowle emic needs of their studen • reflective instructional pra actives to meet the THE TEACHER: O Incorporates evidence-based strat- egies into lessons. and THE TEACHER: Makes connections between student data and research-based practices. and THE TEACHER: O Individualizes instructional approach to meet unique needs of each student. and STUDENTS: Embrace new and unique ways of learning as they are introduced through research-based les- sons. and STUDENTS: Apply skills and knowledge learned in the classroom.
+Take academic risks. skills. demonstrate a rich knowle emic needs of their studen n effective instructional pra actices to meet the THE TEACHER: O Incorporates evidence-based strat- egies into lessons. and THE TEACHER: O Makes connections between student data and research-based practices. and THE TEACHER: O Individualizes instructional approach to meet unique needs of each student. and STUDENTS: Embrace new and unique ways of learning as they are introduced through research-based les- sons. and STUDENTS: O Apply skills and knowledge learned in the classroom.